Hotchain-HOTX/Hotchain/doc/README.md

-Hotchain Wallet
+Hotchain
 =====================

 Setup
 ---------------------
-[Hotchain Wallet](http://hotchain.me/wallet) is the original HOTCHAIN client and it builds the backbone of the network.
+[Hotchain](http://hotchain.me/wallet) is the original HOTCHAIN client and it builds the backbone of the network.
 However, it downloads and stores the entire history of HOTCHAIN transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------